Aman-Jangid/Kabegami/README.md

 ### Future Addons

-**User Authentication and Profiles**
+**User Authentication and Profiles** <br>
-  Allow users to create accounts, log in using various methods, and save preferences in a secure database.
+> Allow users to create accounts, log in using various methods, and save preferences in a secure database.

-**Cloud Storage for Custom Wallpapers**
+**Cloud Storage for Custom Wallpapers** <br>
-  Enable users to upload and manage their own wallpapers stored in the cloud.
+> Enable users to upload and manage their own wallpapers stored in the cloud.

-**In-App Notifications**
+**In-App Notifications** <br>
-  Send notifications for new wallpaper releases, special collections, or user-specific updates.
+> Send notifications for new wallpaper releases, special collections, or user-specific updates.

-**Advanced Search and Filtering**
+**Advanced Search and Filtering** <br>
-  Offer search functionality with filters for color, resolution, category, and aspect ratio.
+> Offer search functionality with filters for color, resolution, category, and aspect ratio.

-**Add Support for more APIs like wallhaven**
+**Add Support for more APIs like wallhaven** <br>
-  Allow users to switch between different wallpaper APIs like alphacoders
+> Allow users to switch between different wallpaper APIs like alphacoders

-**Offline Mode with Caching**
+**Offline Mode with Caching** <br>
-  Cache wallpapers locally to support offline browsing and sync user actions when online.
+> Cache wallpapers locally to support offline browsing and sync user actions when online.

-**Automated Testing and CI/CD Integration**
+**Automated Testing and CI/CD Integration** <br>
-  Implement unit and integration tests with CI/CD pipelines for continuous delivery.
+> Implement unit and integration tests with CI/CD pipelines for continuous delivery.

 **Analytics and User Insights (maybe)**